NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_release_notes.rst

     * Added support for YAML in addition to JSON
     * Values, such as, names, types, quantities etc. are now explicitly encoded in dedicated key/value pairs rather than being encoded as regular expressions in keys.
 * Improve direct interpretation of data:
     * Remove ```references``` key.
 This key was used in previous versions of NWB to generate implicit data structures where datasets store references to part of other metadata structures.
-These implicit data structures violate core NWB principles as they hinder the direct interpretation of data and cannot be interpreted (neither by human nor program) based on NWB files alone without having additional informaton about the specification as well.
+These implicit data structures violate core NWB principles as they hinder the direct interpretation of data and cannot be interpreted (neither by human nor program) based on NWB files alone without having additional information about the specification as well.
 Through simple reorganization of metadata in the file, all instances of these implicit data structures were replaced by simple links that can be interpreted directly.
 * Simplified specification of dimensions for datasets:
     * Renamed ```dimensions``` key to ```dims```
     * Added key ```shape``` to allow the specification of the shape of datasets